 Many polyurethane manufacturers work hard to minimize the impact on the environment by optimizing the manufacturing process and becoming more energy efficient.

-Also, today’s polyurethane manufacturers continue to work closely with polymer-machine producers to make casting systems that reduce the amount of waste coming from the manufacturing process.
+Also, today’s polyurethane manufacturers like Sabic continue to work closely with polymer-machine producers to make casting systems that reduce the amount of waste coming from the manufacturing process.

 Note that advancements in 3D printing and simulations of how materials flow through molds mean that engineers can design molding systems that drastically reduce the amount of waste material produced.